 Importance of Securing Business Data

 We get it, owning and running a business is anything but easy.
 You don’t have any “free” time to keep up with what’s happening in the technology world.
 And yet, the decisions and investments you make today will affect your business far into the future.
-Although there is no one-size-fits-all cyber-risk strategy for businesses, business owners need to understand that there are basic principles every organization must adhere to in order to ensure its safe from cyber-security attacks.
+Although there is no one-size-fits-all cybersecurity strategy for businesses, business owners need to understand that there are basic principles every organization must adhere to in order to ensure its safe from cyber attacks.
 Making smart technology decisions is easy—if you know the common pitfalls and mistakes to avoid.
 While each business and start-up face different technology needs, the following list applies to almost any business:

 - Not backing up your data